innovationOUtside/ou-xml-validator/README.md

 ## TESTING

 Tests in progress...
-These are a bit congrived and hacked, with a view mainly of checking some sort of XML and MyST equivalence to support a goal of round-tripping.
+These are a bit contrived and hacked, with a view mainly of checking some sort of XML and MyST equivalence to support a goal of round-tripping.

 More "exact" tests are needed e.g. for checking small atomic element transformations exactly.